 Coupons and vouchers

-We always have an array of vouchers that are sent to us in the post or we cut out of magazines and newspapers.
+We always have an array of vouchers and supermarket coupons that are sent to us in the post or we cut out of magazines and newspapers.

 If there are some for a particular store, it may sway our decision about where we plan to go as we can get a cheaper shop.